mvboven/cmv-vaccination/README.md

 # Data

-All data have been described and published elsewhere, and are available, either in the data directory or R script (<https://github.com/mvboven/cmv-vaccination>).
+All data have been described and published elsewhere, and are available in the data directory or R script (<https://github.com/mvboven/cmv-vaccination>).

 - The serological data have been analysed earlier (see <https://www.sciencedirect.com/science/article/pii/S1386653214004612>,  <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005719>, and the PhD thesis of M. Korndewal, available at  <https://openaccess.leidenuniv.nl/handle/1887/45778>).
 As in our earlier analyses, from the serological study we select persons of Western ethnicity (ethnicity is a known independent risk factor for infection and the majority of persons in the Netherlands are of Western ethnicity), and exclude infants under 6 months (to prevent interference of maternal antibodies).
 Further, a subset of 651 samples are right-censored, so 2,842 and 2,337 samples from female and male participants are included in the analyses.